tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 ; -----------------------------------------------------------
 ; CsvItemModel

-; Column for which to use auto-completion feature.
+; Columns for which to use auto-completion feature.
 ; To enable for all columns, use *
-; To enable for selected columns, provide comma-separator list of column indexes ; To disable, leave value empty
+; To enable for selected columns, provide comma-separator list of column indexes (1-based index) ; To disable, leave value empty
 ; Note: In many cases it probably makes more sense to define this as file-specific property.
 ; Default: empty (=completer is disabled)